 STROKE DIRECTION MAP,

-and the STROKE VELOCITY MAP compositions.
+the STROKE VELOCITY MAP compositions.
 Drag all three assets to the new composition button at

 the bottom of the Project panel.
 The